 Then the final phase of the matter is a trial, and that’s the part where you see on TV or in the movies.
 It's a lot longer in reality than you see on TV and the movies; but nonetheless, that’s what happens once you get all of the documents and everything together.
 Yes, it takes a long time.
 Yes, it's expensive; and yes, it's time consuming and at times can be very very stressful.

 However, if you have this warrior as I talked about, this person that has your interest at heart, this person with integrity, you will have a good understanding through every step and every facet of the case on what you're facing.
 Of course, with obviously the disclosed uncertainties that you might not win motions and that, you know, you may have to produce additional documentation you don’t feel like producing.

-So, my suggestion would be if you get a lawsuit served on your door, it disrupts your afternoon barbecue plans, after the initial shock and dismay, anger, anxiety is over, after you’ve calmed down a little bit, assured your loved ones that things are going to be fine, we're going to find that warrior, my suggestion is when you meet with the warrior, your champion, ask those questions such as what's the process like, what are we looking at doing, how much do you think approximately it's going to cost?
+So, my suggestion would be, if you get a lawsuit served on your door- it disrupts your afternoon barbecue plans.
+After the initial shock and dismay, anger, anxiety is over, after you’ve calmed down a little bit, assured your loved ones that things are going to be fine; we're going to find that warrior.
+My suggestion is when you meet with the warrior, your champion, ask those questions such as: what's the process like, what are we looking at doing, how much do you think approximately it's going to cost?
 I’m not asking for definiteness but what are the parameters of those things, do we need to settle, do we need to prepare this case for trial.
-And finally and I failed to mention earlier, that only 4% of all matters filed, all lawsuits filed in our country actually go to trial.
+Finally, and I failed to mention earlier, that only 4% of all matters filed, all lawsuits filed in our country actually go to trial.

-And the resolution that I’m talking about that’s alternative to that would be through mediation or other alternative dispute type fashion.
-And these avenues are available also.
+The resolution that I’m talking about that’s alternative to that would be through mediation or other alternative dispute type fashion.
+These avenues are available also.

-I’m sorry that I had to give you the reality but that is the reality of what happens when you get served, what happens when you have that lawsuit.
-It isn't though the end of the world.
+I’m sorry that I had to give you the reality, but that is the reality of what happens when you get served- what happens when you have that lawsuit.
+It isn't the end of the world.